eusebiedev/SillysFactory.Solution/README.md

   }
 }
 ```
+7. Withing the production directory `Factory`, run `dotnet ef database update`.
-7. Within the production directory "", run `dotnet watch run` in the command line to start the application in development mode with a watcher.
+8. Within the production directory, run `dotnet watch run` in the command line to start the application in development mode with a watcher an interact with the database.

 ## Known Bugs

-* _No known bugs as of 05/25/2023_
+* _No known bugs as of 05/26/2023_

 ## [MIT](https://opensource.org/license/mit/) License

-Copyright (c) 5/25/2023, Eusebie Siebenberg
+Copyright (c) 5/26/2023, Eusebie Siebenberg

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: